garrandall/popular-music-data/tracks/everything-s-alright-the-newbeats.md

 There's a bunch of guys in town
 Whose been buggin' you and hangin' around
-And calling you on the phone and talkin' real smart Ev'ry brand new him that calls is one of them
+And calling you on the phone and talkin' real smart Every brand new him that calls is one of them
 They're trying to mess us up and make us part

 They're gangin' up on my baby, comin' on strong